Indrasish Roy: Career

 Indrasish Roy started his career as an assistant director of the short film And There Wasn't Ever After in 2008.
 He made his acting debut in the television series Champion in 2009 on Akash Bangla, where he played an antagonist, Ronnie.
 In 2010, he had his major break in the Bengali serial Gaaner Opare, where he played the role of Tintin.
 After that, he played the male lead character, Chandrakiran Chowdhury aka "Chand", in Adwitiya in 2011 on Star Jalsa.
 He also did a small stint in mega serial Subarnalata in 2012 on Zee Bangla, where he played the character Sunirmal, who showed solidarity with Bokul, Subaranalata's daughter.
-After his stints in television he moved on to films like Rang Milanti, The Play (film), Hrid Majharey, Aamar Aami, and Chotushkone.
+After his stints in television, he moved on to films like Rang Milanti, The Play, Hrid Majharey, Aamar Aami, and Chotushkone.